parasp2003/loanemi/README.md

      "name": "xyz user"
 }

-    Note: token, you will need this for every API request in headers Headers :
+  **  Note: token, you will need this for every API request in headers
+    Headers :
     Authorization : Bearer eyJ0eXAiOiJKV1QiL...
-    Accept : Accept
+    Accept : Accept **

-    You may apply for a loan by visiting /api/applyloan Fields required for this request are  amount,duration Note : duration is in week
+   **Step 3 :**  You may apply for a loan by visiting /api/applyloan Fields required for this request are  amount,duration
+    Note : duration is in week

     Expected Response:{"success":true,"data":{"loan_id":1},"message":"Loan apply successful!
 Please Approve loan using loan id"}

-    If you want to approve your loan you may head to /api/approveloan Fields required for this request are   loan_id
+  **Step 4 :**  If you want to approve your loan you may head to /api/approveloan Fields required for this request are   loan_id

     Note: for loan_id ( Loan id which apply for loan approval)

     Expected Response: {    "success": true,    "data": {"LoanAmount": "$5000","Duration": "52 Weeks", "EMIAmount": "$97 Per Week"  },    "message": "Loan Approve successful!"}

-    Now you need to pay EMIs you may visit /api/payemi Fields required for this request are loan_id, emi_amount
+ **** Step 5 :****  Now you need to pay EMIs you may visit /api/payemi Fields required for this request are loan_id, emi_amount

     Note: loan amount should be same as emi amount.